News

 Just to make sure that your child is getting all the nutrients, they need and to help prevent any deficiencies, but do be mindful that a multivitamin and mineral cannot replace a good diet.

-One of the questions I'm asked a lot by mums, is should I give my children vitamins and mineral supplements, so it really does depend on your child.
+One of the questions I'm asked a lot by mums is whether should I give my children vitamins and mineral supplements, so it really does depend on your child.

 Vitamin D

-Deficiency the best way to take vitamin D supplements is add vitamin D3.
+Deficiency the best way to take vitamin D supplements is to add vitamin D3.

 The most vitamin D3 is vegetarian often comes from sheep wool, so if you're vegan be mindful of that and but you can get vegetarian sources.

-spectra cell micronutrient testing it measures the nutrients inside the white blood cells and They have found out of over a thousand tests They had one person whose nutrients were adequate, also they have found in the over a thousand kids who had some abnormalities, a very high percentage of children I'd say 60, 70 or 80 % are low in vitamin D.
+Spectra-cell micronutrient testing measures the nutrients inside the white blood cells and they have found out of over a thousand tests They had one person whose nutrients were adequate, also they found in over a thousand kids who had some abnormalities, a very high percentage of children I'd say 60, 70 or 80 % are low in vitamin D.

 Absolutely, at least vitamin D start while you're pregnant to continue right after birth.